 Trump spurns George P Bush to endorse under-indictment Ken Paxton for Texas attorney general

-The politician was only member of famous family to have offered Mr Trump any support
+The politician was only member of famous family to have offered former president any support

 Donald Trump has spurned George P Bush to endorse under-indictment Ken Paxton for Texas attorney general.